salesforce/pomgen/example/README.md

 From the root of the repository:

 ```
-./maven/maven.sh -a pomgen,install -t example
+bazel run @pomgen//maven -- -a pomgen,install -t example
 ```

 The command above will first call pomgen to generate poms and then invoke Maven to install the Artifacts (poms and jars) into the local Maven Repository.

-Note that maven.sh wrapper scripts is driven by the presence of pom.xml files.
+The maven.sh wrapper scripts is driven by the presence of pom.xml files.
 It is possible that pom.xml files are left around from previous invocations, running `clean` removes these poms and some other artifacts that are created as a side effects of running Maven.

 ```
-./maven/maven.sh -a clean -t example
+bazel run @pomgen//maven -- -a clean
 ```